fr3nz99/fr3nz99/README.md

 </p>

-I previously worked as a R&D Data Scientist in [Hyntelo](https://hyntelo.com) and as a Data Analytics Consultant.
+I previously worked as a R&D Data Scientist and as a Data Analytics Consultant in [Hyntelo](https://hyntelo.com).
 <hr style="border:1px black">